-Q: I think my boyfriend needs to focus on himself.
+Question: I think my boyfriend needs to focus on himself.
 Should I break up with him?
 We’ve been together for 3 years.

 He’s depressed and desperately wants to get out of school but it doesn’t seem like he exerts his best effort.
 He can’t seem to motivate himself.
 I’ve honestly tried helping, but my efforts were often in vain.
 Now, I just want him to be happy and be the person he wants to be.

-A: I think you’ve answered your own question.
+Answer: I think you’ve answered your own question.
 When we say someone needs to focus on themselves, we’re essentially saying “for heaven’s sake leave me in peace”!

 There’s no shame in admitting you’ve had enough you know.